 Here is a video that speaks a little bit to the importance of the sense of place established over the years at Glen Brook:

 Curriculum Topics by Grade

-Harvest and food preparation: students gather apples to make crisp and press cider, gather vegetables to make soups and salads, grind wheat to make bread, churn butter, and enjoy a harvest meal.
+Farming and food preparation: students work on the farm planting and harvesting vegetables, take care of the animals, grind wheat, make bread, churn butter, and enjoy a harvest meal.
 Students also explore the forest and build shelters, building comfort and confidence for living in the outdoors.

 Animals: Students explore the forest and learn about the many animals we have living here.
 Students learn to walk like the fox, look like the owl, listen like the deer, and use their skills to observe the outdoors.

 Botany: The outdoors of Northern New England is the fifth grader’s classroom as students explore the woods, animals, and open fields.
 They learn about soils, compost, and plant identification.

 Astronomy & Geology: Sixth graders visit geologic attractions in the area, and spend time looking at the night sky after hearing ancient constellation stories.

 Teamwork: the students participate in group challenges in preparation for going on the high ropes course.

 This intensive week in the outdoors is an opportunity for students to engage the body and the will to empower themselves with skills and making new connections.
 Activities involve building structures for Camp, iron forging, cooking, wood splitting, fire building, and forestry.